 JpegDigger is kind of a ‘brute force’ tool.
-Without any knowledge of the internal structures of RAW files it will examine the file for JPEG headers.
+Without relying on the internal structures of RAW files it will examine the file for JPEG headers.
 It does not decode the RAW files.
 Because it does not rely on internal structures it can be used to find embedded JPEGs in and extract JPEG files from corrupt RAW files.

 To support the different proprietary RAW image file formats it uses several JPEG signatures (magic numbers).
 I determined those manually examining the different RAW files using a hex editor.
 Once it finds JPEG data, it opens a file and dumps the binary data to this file and saves it with a JPG extension.

 While chances of ‘recovery’ may appear to be good if a preview is shown (in the OS or on-camera), also when no preview is shown you should give JpegDigger a shot.
 No preview does not imply there is no JPEG present inside the RAW file.
 If the file structure is corrupt Windows or your software simply can not parse the file and therefor can not show a preview.

 Please note that your RAW files may appear to be corrupt if the RAW software you’re using is too old (meaning too old to handle a newer RAW file format).
 Always make sure to use the latest version of your RAW file processing software.

 [SHA256 (of exe): fa2b515b1136b1fb3dbc88c658b047c1f66fd8b9390fc1921f645f3e44fb239b]